Debug .NET Core on Linux using SSH by attaching to a process

 Applies to: Visual Studio Visual Studio for Mac Visual Studio Code

-Starting in Visual Studio 2017, you can attach to .NET Core processes running on a local or remote Linux deployment over SSH.
+Starting in Visual Studio 2017, you can attach to .NET Core and .NET 5+ processes running on a local or remote Linux deployment over Secure Shell (SSH).
 This article describes how to set up debugging and how to debug.
 For debugging scenarios using Docker containers, see Attach to a process running on a Docker container and the container tools articles instead.
 To debug Linux on WSL 2 from Visual Studio (no attach to process), see Debug .NET Core Apps in WSL 2 with Visual Studio.

 On the Linux server, you need to install SSH server, unzip and install with either curl or wget.
 For example, on Ubuntu you can do that by running: